Skip to Content

 The increasing role of governments

 “Supportive policies are crucial to ramp up SAF production and usage, and we see encouraging developments across the globe,” says Nyberg.
-“In the European Union, for example, mandated use of SAF kicks off with 2% in 2025 and will gradually ratchet up over the years – a real step in the right direction.”
+“In the European Union, for example, mandated use of SAF has kicked off in 2025 with 2% and will gradually ratchet up over the years – a real step in the right direction.”

 For Walsh, it is more around regulation than science.
 “We have not seen as much focus on new bio-refineries, and it takes around five years from start to getting that sort of production,” he says.
 Additionally, he points to the U.S. for leading the way with incentives, which has led to a major boost in investment in the field.
 “In Europe, we haven't seen the same, it’s more of a stick approach,” Walsh remarks.